lkesteloot/distray/README.md

     --proxy ENDPOINT    Proxy to connect to [:1121].
 Can be repeated.
     --in LOCAL REMOTE   Copy LOCAL file to REMOTE file.
 Can be repeated.
     --out REMOTE LOCAL  Copy REMOTE file to LOCAL file.
 Can be repeated.
-    --password PASSWORD Password to expect from workers or to pass to proxies.
-Defaults to an empty string.
     --listen ENDPOINT   ENDPOINT to listen on [:1120].

 Local files can be anywhere in the file system, but remote files must be